 3. Luxury Vinyl Planks

 If you want the look of hardwood but know better than to put solid hardwood floors in a wet space like the bathroom, consider high-end vinyl planks.
 Luxury vinyl planks are made with a strong, solid core.
 A vinyl sheet with a high-resolution photograph of wood or stone is glued to the core, and a final clear coat protects the vinyl against scratches and stains.
 Vinyl is 100 percent waterproof, making it ideal f2or the bathroom.
 Vinyl planks are installed as a floating floor and don’t require glue or nails, making installation a breeze–especially in a tiny bathroom.
 Choose a narrow-plank look instead of opting for wide planks, which can overwhelm a small space.

 Just because your bathroom is small doesn’t mean you can’t get creative with your flooring.
 While you don’t want to overwhelm the senses with too many colors, you can certainly play with layout and tile shape.
 Here are a couple of ways to add some clever funk to your small bathroom remodel.

 Use Unconventional Tile Shapes

 Squares and rectangles are just two of the many shapes of tile available for your small bathroom reno.
 Choosing unconventional shapes adds interest to your bathroom and can even become a major focal point.
 Give your bathroom a luxurious makeover withpenny glass or arabesque tiles.
 These 1×4-inch rectangular mosaic tiles create a striking look on the floor.
-For a unique, subdued textured look, these 3.5-inch hexagon tiles resemble linen, bringing a natural vibe to your bathroom.

 Try Rich Textures